 Keeping and storage of Schedule 2 Controlled Drugs and buprenorphine

-- These Controlled Drugs (CDs) must be kept in a locked receptacle.
+- These CDs must be kept in a locked receptacle.
 This can be a doctor's bag with a lock and, if the bag is transported in the doctor's car, it must be locked and placed in a locked boot.
-A locked car is not adequate security, the bag must also be locked.
+A locked car is not adequate security; the bag must also be locked.

 - In the surgery, a locked cabinet should ideally be secured to the wall of a room and only opened by the GP or someone authorised by the GP.

 - Records for Schedule 2 but not Schedules 3, 4 or 5 CDs must be kept in a CD register.
 All healthcare professionals must keep their own CD register.
 GPs, pharmacists or other healthcare professionals are personally responsible for keeping the relevant CD registers up-to-date.

 Requirements for records

 - Records for Schedule 2 CDs must be kept in a CD register.
 This is not a legal requirement for Schedule 3, 4 or 5 CDs.